markokajzer/discord-soundbot/README.md

 #### Using npm

-Install the bot as a dependency using npm.
+You can also add the bot as a project dependency in your node project.
+Simply add it to your projects dependencies.

 ```
   $ npm install discord-soundbot
+  $ yarn add discord-soundbot
 ```

 Start the bot.